Collodi Castle, the lost village

 On the paved floors of almost all the streets in the village, someone engraved game boards and symbols.
 Most of them are concentrated in Piazza della Fontana, where you can see numerous graffiti of the Merels Board, or the pattern for the game of Filetto, alquerque, some crosses and other distinctive marks that are still being studied.

 We do not know who has left all these testimonies.
 However, since Collodi began as a military village, it is likely that soldiers spent their time playing games of Filetto and Alquerque on the paving stones.
-The Merels board, in fact, is the exact chessboard for the game of Filetto.
+The Merels board, in fact, is the exact board for the game of Filetto.
 There are also those who hypothesise a deeper meaning linked to occult knowledge: is it possible that Collodi Castle still conceals symbolism unknown to us?

 Samuele Corrente Naso